-We will not deny benefits to applicant household members because other household members fail to provide their SSN, citizenship, or immigration status.
-Applying for or receiving Food Stamp (SNAP) benefits does not make a non-citizen a public charge.
+Family and DervicesRights and Responsibilitiesmembers because other household members fail to provide their SSN, citizenship, or immigrationstatus.
+Applying for or receiving Food Stamp(SNAP) benefits does not make a non-citizen a public charge.

 Receiving or accepting Supplemental Security Income (SSI), TANF cash assistance, Institutionalized Long-Term Care Medicaid, or state General Assistance could make a noncitizen a public charge if all eligibility criteria are met.
 However, receiving these benefits does not automatically make an individual inadmissible or ineligible to adjust his/her status to lawful permanent resident on a public charge basis.
-A "public charge" means you are a person who is likely to become "primarily dependent" on the government to maintain your way of life, as demonstrated by either the receipt of public cash assistance for income maintenance or by institutionalization for long-term care at the government's expense."
+A "public charge" means you are a person who is likely to become "primarily dependent" on the government to maintain your way of life, as demonstrated by either the receipt of public cash assistance for income maintenance or by A-8 Form 297A (Rev.10/2024)

+institutionalization for long-term care at the government's expense."